xiaomi-research/r1-aqa/README.md

 #### Notes

-1️⃣ It is the original model, identical to the one on Hugging Face and described in our technical report.
-2️⃣ It is the model submitted to [EvalAI](https://eval.ai/web/challenges/challenge-page/2391/overview) for evaluation, trained multiple times to achieve balanced results. (**The results on the [leaderboard](https://sakshi113.github.io/mmau_homepage/#leaderboard) contain some typographical errors, and we are currently in communication with the organizers to correct them.**)
-\* The data are sourced from the [MMAU official website](https://sakshi113.github.io/mmau_homepage/).
+\* The data are sourced from the [MMAU leaderboard](https://sakshi113.github.io/mmau_homepage/#leaderboard).
 \[1\] Xie, Zhifei, et al. "Audio-Reasoner: Improving Reasoning Capability in Large Audio Language Models." arXiv preprint arXiv:2503.02318 (2025).
 \[2\] Ma, Ziyang, et al. "Audio-CoT: Exploring Chain-of-Thought Reasoning in Large Audio Language Model." arXiv preprint arXiv:2501.07246 (2025).

-**Huggingface:**
+1️⃣ It is the original model, identical to the one on Hugging Face and described in our technical report.
+2️⃣ It is the model submitted to the [MMAU leaderboard](https://sakshi113.github.io/mmau_homepage/#leaderboard), trained multiple times to achieve balanced results.

+**Hugging Face:**
 [🤗 R1-AQA Model: mispeech/r1-aqa](https://huggingface.co/mispeech/r1-aqa)

 **arXiv:**